nihil2501/deps/README.md

 # Dependency Explorer
-An interactive tool for building documentation of dependency graphs.
+An interactive tool for building documentation of services dependency graphs at Leafly.